-Corona Virus: Appointments by Phone and Zoom are Available During This Crisis
+Appointments are Available by Phone and by Zoom

 Texas courts view guardianship as a last resort.
 Before a court will grant a guardianship, it must be satisfied that less restrictive alternatives (LRAs) and available supports and services are insufficient.
 Some of these LRAs include medical powers of attorney, statutory durable powers of attorney, supported decision making agreements, bill paying assistance, surrogate decision making agreements, representative payees, and more.